From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

-Finally, using the experimental data from \cite{compiani2025demand}, we show that the bias correction materially improves the model's ability to predict counterfactual choices following product removals.
+Finally, using the experimental data from \cite{compiani2025demand} (\citetalias{compiani2025demand} hereafter), we show that the bias correction meaningfully improves the model's ability to predict counterfactual choices following product removals.
 To this end, we leverage the fact that the data features both consumers' first and second choices.
-We estimate model parameters on the first choice data alone, then compare how well the naive and bias-corrected estimators predict second choices.
-The second-choice data provide a ground truth to assess the effectiveness of our approach.
-The bias correction meaningfully improves the model's ability to predict a product's closest substitute, improving the hit rate from 40\% to 70\% for our preferred specification.
+We estimate model parameters on the first choice data, then compare how well the naive and bias-corrected estimators predict second choices.
+This provides a ground truth to validate the performance of our approach in predicting counterfactuals.
+The bias correction improves the model's ability to predict a product's closest substitute from 40\% (with the naive estimator) to 70\%.
 Further, our diagnostics correctly identify the set of proxies that perform best at the counterfactual prediction task, indicating that they can be valuable tools for practitioners.

+The mechanism behind the improvement is informative.
+The predictions are based on a mixed logit model with random coefficients on the embeddings.
+As documented in our simulations, when embeddings are poor proxies they are effectively discarded and the naive predictions revert to those of a plain logit model.
+This is what we see in the application: the naive predictions are biased in the direction of a plain logit model, whereas the bias correction recovers the true second-choice behavior.